How to Check if Your Website is Indexed by Google

 Using the site: Operator in Google

-This method is quick and easy, but it has its limits.
-For one, it’s manual.
-If you run a small site with five pages, you can check each one.
-But if you’re running an online store with hundreds of products, or a blog with years of posts, it becomes impossible to keep up.
+It's also manual.
+If you run a five-page site, you can check each one.
+But if you're running an online store with hundreds of products or a blog with years of posts, it becomes impossible to keep up.
+It's like checking whether every book you wrote is on the right shelf in a giant library, one at a time.

 Checking via Google Search Console